 The angel of the LORD called to Abraham from heaven a second time and said, “I swear by myself, declares the LORD, that because you have done this and have not withheld your son, your only son, I will surely bless you and make your descendants as numerous as the stars in the sky and as the sand on the seashore.
 Your descendants will take possession of the cities of their enemies, and through your offspring all nations on earth will be blessed, because you have obeyed me.”Genesis 22:15-18 NIV

-This final affirmation of the covenant promises with Abraham comes immediately after Abraham’s obedience in the test that is the focus of this article.
+This final affirmation of the covenant promises with Abraham came immediately after Abraham’s obedience in the test that is the focus of this article.
 Here the covenant promises are given as a response to Abraham’s faithfulness to sacrifice Isaac.
 Here, the promises would appear to be conditional on Abraham’s having followed through on the sacrifice.
-The implication seems to be that if Abraham had failed this test, the deal would be off and God would look elsewhere.
+The implication seems to be that if Abraham had failed this test, the deal would be off, and God would look elsewhere.
 But is that the case?

 Abraham’s Relationship With God